open-education-hub/essentials-security/assembly-language/index.md

 Persistent storage refers to data on **disks**: HDD, SSD, CDs, DVDs, magnetic tapes, even in the cloud (where cloud storage providers also use HDDs, SSDs etc.).
 If you shut down your laptop or your mobile phone, your pictures or video games remain unchanged.
-This is because they are stored **on your device's disk**.
+This is because they are stored _on your device's disk_.
 We simply refer to persistent storage as **storage**.
 Take note of the difference between _storage_ and _memory_.

 ![Memory Hierarchy](./assets/memory-hierarchy.png)

 In most programming languages you can freely access data everywhere up to and including the memory.
-In assembly however, you also have access to the **registers** and can influence the _cache_.
+In assembly however, you also have access to the **registers** and can influence the **cache**.
-We won't be dealing with the cache in this session, but you can read more about them [at the end of this session](#caches) They are the fastest form of memory available and are implemented *inside the CPU*.
+We won't be dealing with the cache in this session, but you can read more about them [at the end of this session](#caches) They are the fastest form of memory available and are implemented **inside the CPU**.
 We can access data in registers in less than 1 ns (nanoseconds), as opposed to a few dozen ns when fetching data from the RAM.

 Then why not make more registers and only use them instead of RAM?
 Registers are fast because they are few in number.
-This allows them to be efficiently wired to the CPU's Arithmetic and Logic Unit (ALU), which is responsible for executing basic operations, sch as addition, subtraction, bitwise and, or, shifts etc.
+This allows them to be efficiently wired to the CPU's Arithmetic and Logic Unit (ALU), which is responsible for executing basic operations, such as addition, subtraction, bitwise and, or, shifts etc.
 The more registers, the more complex and the less efficient the logic.

-## Registers in an X64 CPU
+### Registers in an X64 CPU

 Registers are like variables with fixed names embedded in the CPU.
 They can be assigned values that can be modified via instructions.